kmhuff/crypto-hack/crypto-hack.md

 The PCs carefully comb the current room for hidden treasures or features.

 Features in a site can either be observed, hidden, or secret.
 Observed features are obvious on a cursory examination of the room.
 The GM will tell the party about all of a room's observed features the instant they enter, no need to search.
 Hidden features aren't obvious without taking a bit of time and effort to look, but they aren't deliberately hidden, either.
-Any PC that takes the Search action in a room will find all of its Hidden features.
+Any PC that takes the search action in a room will find all of its hidden features.
 Secret features were deliberately hidden away by previous inhabitants and take effort to find.
 A PC taking the search action can describe exactly how they search, if they want.
 If the course they describe would uncover the secret feature, they discover it.

 ### Action: Fight